 Notes on Staff Notes as played on fretboard The red lines show the direction you take ascending up the scale.
 There are notes beyond A on the third string for example but we won’t be dealing with those as they are beyond first position.

-Notes on the First String Exercises on the First String
+Notes on the First String Play Along Track or

 Play Along Track – Exercises on the Second String or